 Try to notice this next time you have a drink with a straw.

-For this experiment you will need an adult, a bowl of clean tap water, a sewing needle (care - pointy!) and a paper tissue or a piece of kitchen roll.
+For this experiment you will need an adult (adults do not like children playing with pointy things but the real reason you need one is to show how clever you are), a bowl of clean tap water, a sewing needle and a paper tissue or a piece of kitchen roll.
 (And a drop of washing up liquid, but only at the very end.)

 Very carefully, without getting your fingers wet, put the piece of paper on the surface of the water.
 It will stay on the surface but start to soak up water.
 Now, again without getting your fingers wet, put the needle onto the paper.
 After a few more seconds the paper will have soaked up so much water that it will sink, but the needle does not break the surface film so floats on it!
 (If the paper takes more than about twenty seconds to sink you can push one edge of the paper down with something like the handle of a clean metal spoon but not your fingers.)
 If you look very carefully you can see the dent the needle makes in the water, like pushing your finger into a balloon.
 If you have magnetised the needle first you can use it as a simple compass - how to do this is described on another Page.